icshwi/e3training/workbook/chapter08.md

   `-- README.md
   ```

-Do you understand how the four environment variables mentioned earlier are used here?
+Ensure that you understand how the four environment variables mentioned earlier (in the configuration file) are used here.

 Let's now build an e3 wrapper with a remote repository.
-The repository we will be using is for ESS' RF FIM SCB monitoring system.
+The repository we will be using in this tutorial is https://github.com/icshwi/fimscb.

 1. Open `fimscb.conf` and modify the `E3_TARGET_URL` to point towards your personal GitHub account.